โฐ Minimum Connection Times

 ๐ข Terminal Information

-Makabana Airport (KMK), designated FCPA, operates as a regional aviation facility serving the town of Makabana in the Niari Department of the Republic of the Congo.
+Makabana Airport (KMK), designated FCPA, functions as a regional aviation facility serving the town of Makabana in the Niari Department of the Republic of the Congo.
 Located at coordinates 3.483ยฐS, 12.617ยฐE in the southwestern region of the country, this airport provides essential connectivity for communities in an area known for its agricultural activities, forestry operations, and proximity to the Atlantic coastal regions.
-The facility serves as an important transportation link for residents and businesses in Niari Department, where overland transportation can be challenging due to seasonal weather patterns and limited road infrastructure throughout this tropical region of central Africa.
+The airport serves as an important transportation link for residents and businesses in Niari Department, where overland transportation can be challenging due to seasonal weather patterns and limited road infrastructure throughout this tropical region of central Africa.

 Terminal facilities remain basic and functional, reflecting the airport's role as a regional community facility rather than a commercial aviation hub, emphasizing essential aircraft operations and passenger processing appropriate for the local transportation needs.
-The facility provides fundamental services necessary for safe aviation operations while supporting the limited passenger traffic typical of regional airports throughout the Republic of Congo.
+The airport provides fundamental services necessary for safe aviation operations while supporting the limited passenger traffic typical of regional airports throughout the Republic of Congo.
 Basic passenger amenities include minimal waiting areas and essential services required for domestic flight operations serving communities in this sparsely populated region.

 The airport's strategic importance lies in providing crucial connectivity for government services, medical emergencies, supply deliveries, and maintaining transportation links for communities in the Niari Department where alternative transportation options remain limited by geography and infrastructure constraints.
 Regular operations primarily involve charter flights and small aircraft services connecting Makabana to Brazzaville and other regional destinations throughout the Republic of Congo's domestic aviation network.
 Despite basic infrastructure, Makabana Airport represents an essential transportation asset for supporting regional development, emergency response capabilities, and maintaining vital connectivity for communities throughout this agricultural and forestry-dependent region of southwestern Republic of Congo.